1. Remove the extra parts from your golf swing

 Teamwork Works on Many Levels

-If you were to stop by the Joey D Golf Sports Training Center in Jupiter, Florida, you'd not only see players of all levels working on their strength, stability, and golf-specific movement patterns, but you'd also see the guys from ClubCraft custom-fitting players so that their clubs match their body and their swing.
-Just like it works with me, DJ, and Brooks, the teamwork between the folks on the equipment side, and on the fitness/conditioning side of the sport, forces the player to become better.
+If you were to stop by the Joey D Golf Sports Training Center in Jupiter, Florida, you'd not only see Tour Pros, but players of all levels working on their strength, stability, and golf-specific movement patterns right along side of them.
+Just like it works with me, DJ, and Brooks, the teamwork-feel challenges us all to work harder and become better.

-You may have noticed that I said, "folks on the fitness side of the sport."
-I am not a one-man show.
+And speaking of teamwork, I am not a one-man show.
 We have a number of coaches at the facility.
 The glue that's been holding them all together for the past couple of years is the brilliantly talented Kolby “Coach K-Wayne” Tullier.

 Getting the Most Out of Professional Athletes